 Creamy Sweet Corn Salad

-- 6 ears corn (allow roughly one ear of corn per serving)
+- 6 ears sweet corn, (1 ear per serving)

 - 1/2 cup minced red onion

-- Shuck the corn and remove as much of the cornsilk as you can.
-Steam the corn for 5 minutes in a large pot with a steamer basket insert.
+- Shuck the corn and remove as much of the corn silk as you can.
+Steam the corn for 5 minutes in a large pot of boiling water with a steamer basket insert.
 You can also simply boil the corn in a large pot of salted water.
 Don't over cook the corn, it only needs 5 minutes.

 - Drain and immediately plunge the corn into ice water.
 This will stop it from cooking further, and will keep it bright yellow.
 Let the corn fully cool in the ice water, then let dry on a clean kitchen towel.
 Remove kernels from the cob and add to a large bowl.